-Table 11 compares the birth outcomes of the three groups.
+Table 12 compares the three ethnic groups.
 The excluded category in all regressions are immigrants from Ecuador.
-Most of the health outcomes indicate a clear advantage of Ecuadorians with respect to Romanians: newborns to Ecuadorian mothers are 46 grams heavier, the probability of low-birth is almost 3 percentage points lower, the incidence of preterm births and the probability of death during the first 24 hours is also lower, although very small.
-All the effects are highly statistically significant.
-This health advantage is not present when comparing most of the aggregate health indicators in Table 1A.
-In particular, the incidence of infant mortality and low birth weight is much higher in Ecuador than in Romania.
-Hence the findings in table 11 are consistent with the idea that selection is inversely proportional to geographical distance.
+Most of the birth outcomes indicate a clear health advantage with respect to immigrants from Romania: newborns to Ecuadorian mothers are 40 grams heavier, have a smaller probability of low-birth weight (2.5 percentage points lower), longer gestational age (0.1 weeks), a lower incidence of preterm birth (1.8 percentage points) and a lower probability of death during the first 24 hours (0.2 percentage points).
+These findings are consistent with the hypothesis that selection is inversely proportional to geographical distance.

-The results for Moroccans indicate a health advantage with respect to Ecuadorians in terms of birth weight of 56 grams.
-There is also evidence that the incidence of low birth weight is smaller among Moroccans, although the magnitude is less than 1 percentage point.
-The probability of preterm birth is also negative, though this difference is only significant at 10%.
-The advantage in terms of birth weight in favor of immigrants from Morocco (a country that is only 14 km from the Spanish border) should not be interpret as evidence against selection based on distance, as this group has been in Spain for many years and its socioeconomic composition is different from that of other groups.
+The results for Moroccans indicate a health advantage with respect to Ecuadorians in terms of birth weight of 42 grams.
+Babies born to Moroccan mothers have also older gestational age and a lower probability of preterm birth.
+However, the probability of death during the first 24 hours after birth is higher.
+While, in general, these results indicate a health advantage in favor of immigrants from Morocco (a country that is only 14 km from the Spanish border), the evidence should not be interpret as evidence against selection based on distance, as this group has been in Spain for many years and its socioeconomic composition is different from that of other groups.